 - Filter out any precipitant to maintain the RO silt density index specification, and lower pH during RO operation to prevent carbonate scale issues.

 - Consider if the upstream chemistry or flow rate could vary, and how the chemical softening will adjust—via automation or human intervention—with reliability of the latter occasionally being questionable.

-Although energy recovery devices (ERDs) rated for 1,740 psi do not exist yet, an ERD can be avoided and additional benefits realized by including a high-pressure circulation pump as shown in Figure 6 below.
+Although energy recovery devices (ERDs) rated for 1,740 psi do not exist yet, an ERD can be avoided and additional benefits realized by including a high-pressure circulation pump as shown in Figure 6.
 The high-pressure recirculation pump recycles and upgrades the pressure of a portion of the RO brine.
-This prevents breaking all of the brine’s high-pressure energy before recirculation, lowers feed pump energy, and also beneficially improves cross flow velocity across the membrane surface.
-Saltworks’ Xtreme RO incorporate all of these considerations.
-If the reader would like to learn more about RO design state-of-the-art technology advancements, they can in this accompanying article.
+This prevents the breaking of all of the brine’s high-pressure energy before recirculation, lowers feed pump energy, and also beneficially improves cross flow velocity across the membrane surface.
+Saltworks’ XtremeRO incorporates all of these considerations.
+If the reader would like to learn more about state-of-the-art, technological advancements in RO design, they can read this accompanying article.

 Important engineering considerations also include:

-Saltworks considers all of the above and more, when designing an Xtreme RO system for our clients.
-We welcome the opportunity to work with partners, including integrating with an upstream lower pressure RO that may release a scaling brine.
-Figure 2 shows an example system where an existing RO-1 is in place, but additional brine volume recovery is desired.
-This is accomplished by the integration of BrineRefine and a second RO-2 optionally employing UHP-RO technology.
+Saltworks considers all of the above and more when designing an XtremeRO system for our clients.
+We welcome the opportunity to work with partners, including integrating with an upstream lower-pressure RO that may release a scaling brine.
+Figure 7 shows an example system where an existing RO-1 is in place, but additional recovery of brine volume is desired.
+This is accomplished by the integration of BrineRefine and a second RO-2 optionally employing UHP RO technology.
 This system has built-in intelligence to continuously adjust operation to prevent scale formation and ensure peak performance, while also communicating between upstream and downstream treatment assets to deliver value to your entire treatment train.
 As a result, minimal liquid discharge (MLD) and peak RO brine concentrations of 130,000 mg/L TDS are achieved.